Asia & Pacific (EAP) Regional Opportunities

 Tokyo Regional Office and

-Beijing Office work with EAP staff
+Beijing Office work with NSF staff

 in Arlington, VA, to facilitate opportunities for U.S. researchers

 and overseas agencies, institutions and researchers, and monitor

 For additional information on activities in the region,

 Tokyo Regional Office website or email email@example.com.

 For information on activities in China,